Enabling clinical use of foundation models for computational pathology: Figure captions

-\textbf{\cref{fig:scan-comparison} |} \textbf{Foundation model robustness issue}\\ \textbf{a,} Example of whole-slide image (WSI) of a tissue section. \textbf{b,} WSIs of a different section of the same tissue block as in \textbf{a}, acquired using five different scanners. \textbf{c,} The output from the foundation model Hibou-L of 5 randomly selected tiles from all WSIs in the TransSCOT dataset were projected into two dimensions using t-SNE and then visualised using the origin of the tile as label. \textbf{d-e,} Scatter plot for all WSIs in the TransSCOT dataset showing the correlation between the prediction score for the WSI of an original slide against the prediction score for the corresponding new slide scanned on one of five scanners.
-The prediction scores are calculated from a model predicting survival of patients with early-stage colorectal cancer using features from the foundation model Hibou-L. \textbf{d,} Prediction scores computed using a model trained without robustness loss. \textbf{e,} Prediction scores computed using a model trained with robustness loss, where the weight applied for the robustness loss was the one giving best average result in the QUASAR 2 tuning dataset when training 20 models for each weight.
+\textbf{\cref{fig:scan-comparison} |} \textbf{Foundation model robustness issue} \textbf{a,} Example of whole-slide image (WSI) of a tissue section. \textbf{b,} WSIs of a different section of the same tissue block as in \textbf{a}, acquired using five different scanners. \textbf{c,} The output from the foundation model UNI of 5 randomly selected tiles from all WSIs in the TransSCOT dataset were projected into two dimensions using t-SNE and then visualised using the origin of the tile as label. \textbf{d-e,} Scatter plot for all WSIs in the TransSCOT dataset showing the correlation between the prediction score for the WSI of an original slide against the prediction score for the corresponding new slide scanned on one of five scanners.
+The prediction scores are calculated from a model predicting survival of patients with early-stage colorectal cancer using features from the foundation model UNI. $r$ is the Pearson's correlation coefficient and $n$ is the number of WSIs. \textbf{d,} Prediction scores computed using a model trained without robustness loss. \textbf{e,} Prediction scores computed using a model trained with robustness loss, where the weight applied for the robustness loss was the one giving best average result in the QUASAR 2 tuning dataset when training 20 models for each weight.

+\textbf{\cref{fig:outcome-comparison-boxplot} |} \textbf{Survival prediction} \textbf{a,} Datasets and number of patients used in this experiment. \textbf{b,} Comparison of robustness and performance in the TransSCOT dataset when predicting survival of patients with early-stage colorectal cancer using different foundation models with and without the robustness loss, where the weight applied for the robustness loss was the one giving best average combined score in tuning when training 20 models for each weight.
+The combined score is a weighted average of inconsistency and c-index.
+Box plots mark the median, the 25th and 75th percentiles (IQR), 25th percentile - 1.5$\times$IQR, 75th percentile + 1.5$\times$IQR, and outliers of 20 models.
+VICTOR, Vioxx in Colorectal cancer Therapy: definition of Optimal Regime; QUASAR, QUick And Simple And Reliable; SCOT, Short Course Oncology Therapy.